wrathagom/dev-machine-proxy/README.md

 - Install to `/usr/local/bin/`
 - Set up a systemd user service
 - Enable the service to start at boot

+## Optional Dependencies

+### AI Usage Tracking

+The AI Usage section displays rate limit information for Claude and Codex.
+This feature requires external CLI tools to be installed and available in your PATH:

+- **`claude-usage`** - For Claude Code usage tracking.
+Must output JSON with `five_hour` and `seven_day` utilization data.
+- **`codex-usage`** - For Codex CLI usage tracking.
+Must output JSON with `rate_limit.primary_window` data.

+If these tools are not installed, the AI Usage section will show an error message but the rest of the dashboard will function normally.
+You can hide the section entirely via the Settings page.

+The monitor collects usage data every 5 minutes and maintains 7 days of history for forecasting.
+Data is stored in `~/.config/dev-machine-proxy/usage-history.json`.

 ## Usage